williamwilling/braneplug/README.md

+# Brane Plug

-#Plugin Manager for ZeroBrane Studio
+A plugin manager for ZeroBrane Studio.